 Taking risks and pushing yourself to the point where you feel slightly uncomfortable is when things will start happening.

 I was beyond nervous about starting college as a freshman.
 Here I am, graduated 2 years early with straight A’s all through college.

 I was terrified to start my own blog.
-Now I am CEO of my own company.
+Now I am self-employed and the CEO of my own company.

 So stop making excuses.
-Leap in, allow yourself to feel uncomfortable.
+Leap in and allow yourself to feel uncomfortable.
 You’ll be surprised by how much that pushes you to grow.